Run for Your Life (Beatles song): Covers

 A 1966 version of "Run for Your Life" performed by Nancy Sinatra was released on her album Boots.
 Although it did not chart nationally, this version experienced regional success at such stations as WPTR in Albany, New York.

 The song was also recorded by Gary Lewis & the Playboys on their album She's Just My Style, which was released in March 1966.
 Johnny Rivers also released the song in 1966 on his live album ...And I Know You Wanna Dance.
-Herman Brood covered the song on his 1989 album Hooks.
+Herman Brood covered the song on his 1989 album Yada Yada.
 Thee Headcoatees also covered it on their album "Girlsville" in 1991.